antipodalclimate/IS2-Emulator/README.md

 # IS2-Emulator

 First commit - code that uses data from Madelyn Stewart and an initial code for generating lines above the sea ice surface.
+This is used in Horvat et al (2024) and Buckley et al (2024)

 Data access: all classified data come from Buckley et al (2020).
 See https://www.star.nesdis.noaa.gov/socd/lsa/SeaIce/SummerMeltClassification.php for data download and metadata.